openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 160: 2nd ch – OFF value sent to 4th/5th

-Second channel – Switch OFF value sent to 4th and 5th association groups **Only in Double Switch Mode**
+Second channel – Switch OFF value sent to 4th and 5th association groups

-This parameter defines value sent with Switch OFF command to devices associated in 4th and 5th association group for manual changes of Endpoint 2 state.
+<p&gt<strong&gtOnly in Double Switch Mode </strong&gt</p&gt <p&gtThis parameter defines value sent with Switch OFF command to devices associated in 4th and 5th association group for manual changes of Endpoint 2 state. <br /&gtAvailable values <br /&gt0-99 or 255</p&gt
-Available values
-0-99 or 255
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.